-Filled with brussels sprouts, shallots and bacon, this Butternut Squash Ravioli Bake is an indulgent yet incredibly easy fall recipe perfect for those cozy nights on the couch.
+Filled with brussels sprouts, butternut squash, cheese and bacon, this Butternut Squash Ravioli Bake is an indulgent yet easy recipe perfect for cozy nights on the couch.
+Jump to Recipe

 Butternut squash sauce.

 You forever have my heart through all the dark evenings of late fall.
 Here's everything you need to make this ravioli bake:

 - brussels sprouts

 - butternut squash